London lifestyle & travels with kids and babies

 Tested with kids in tow:

 7. Sakurado – Cafe and sweet shop rather than Japanese restaurant in South Kensington.
 The flowers and entrance are quite instagramable, the food on the average side.
 We popped in on a Saturday, despite an okish menu there was no sashimi or any kind of fresh fish to be had.
-We contented ourselves with cucumber rolls and average prawn tempura.
-Prosecco and champagne proved a tricky choice, they had to open a couple of bottles to get it right ( or to be more precise I had to help them open a couple of bottles).
+We had cucumber rolls and average prawn tempura, prosecco and champagne proved a tricky choice, they had to open a couple of bottles to get it right (or to be more precise I had to help them open a couple of bottles!).
 They may be the new kids on the block on Gloucester road, so let us know if you tested them and had a better outcome.